coredpp/coredpp/readme.md

 - [TradeTrust](https://tradetrust.io): an alternative framework that leverages blockchain to digitize trade documents.
 The project is open source and powered by the government of Singapore.
 The main differences between TradeTrust and CoreDPP are: 1) there's no "public" layer of information in TradeTrust, as opposed to the public nature of the sustainability facts in CoreDPP; 2) in TradeTrust, ownership transfers are reflected in the blockchain, as opposed to CoreDPP's creation of a new DPP on ownership transfer.

+## Acknowledgments

+Thanks to Marlow Lieshout and Tim Wissel for reading our first draft and providing feedback.

 ## License

 CoreDPP is spearheaded by [FuelFWD](https://fuelfwd.io) and is released into the public domain.